 MSM policies constitute statements of principle or set forth general guidelines for your assistance, and they are not nor should they be deemed to create contractual commitments by MSM.
 MSM policies and procedures presented in this faculty handbook are in summary format and may not be exhaustive.
 MSM may, when necessary, modify or change the policies, procedures, practices or benefits set forth herein.
 Such changes will be brought to the faculty's attention through periodic updates of the faculty handbook.

-General information about faculty matters can be obtained from the associate dean and assistant vice president for finance and administration or your supervisor.
+General information about faculty matters can be obtained from the Associate Dean of Faculty Affairs and Development or your supervisor.

 2. HISTORY, MISSION, ACCREDITATION

 2.1 Brief History